 The fit-out term refers to activities that need to happen to make an interior space suitable for commercial occupation.

-From the outside, the building now looks complete, while inside there is a blank space with endless fit-out possibilities, which are completed by design and build partner before the building can be occupied.
+From the outside, the building now looks complete, while inside, there is a blank space with endless fit-out possibilities, which are completed by design and build partners before the building can be occupied.